fgilio/pulse-field/README.md

 # Pulse Field

-This field allows you to add a trend metric to the index of a resource.
+This field allows you to add a trend metric to the index and details of a resource.

 ## Example